 Directions: Enter into Waze “Tomb of Rachel” and click on “Tomb of Rachel Wife of Rabbi Akiva.”

 This park is to the south of the city on Sderot Eliezer Kaplan and contains children’s’ play equipment and archeological ruins.
-The former consists of rope pyramids, an omega, climbing wall, carousels and of course swings.
-It also contains a recognizable southern gate of the Roman city with round towers at each side.
-Hours of the park are 4.00 p.m. to 8.45 p.m. and on Saturday from 12.00 pm to 9.00 pm, but check on these times.
+The former consists of rope pyramids, an omega, climbing wall, carousels and swings.
+There is a recognizable southern gate of the Roman city of Tiberias built by Herod Antipas with round towers at each side.
+Hours of the park are 4.00 p.m. to 8.45 p.m. and on Saturday from 12.00 p.m. to 9.00 p.m., but check on these times.
 It is closed on Friday and holiday eves.
 Their phone number is 04-671 2950.
 There is an admission charge.
 Directions: Enter into Waze “Berko Archeological Park.”

-After the orders for the expulsion of Jews from Spain and Portugal were given in the late 14th century, thousands of Jews emigrated from the Iberian Peninsula.
-Nevertheless, as many as 100,000 Jews converted to Christianity under the pressure of the Church.
-Many of these conversos became very successful and achieved high positions in the state.
-However, many continued to practice their faith in secret.
-They were called disparagingly Marranos or pigs.
-The Church was aware that many conversos were insincere in their conversion to Christianity and in 1478 they initiated the Inquisition, the aim of which was to ferret out conversos who were still practicing Judaism.
-They were subjected to torture and death.
+During the expulsion of Jews from Spain and Portugal in the late 14th century, thousands of Jews emigrated from the Iberian Peninsula to nearby countries.
+However, as many as 100,000 Jews converted to Christianity under the pressure of the Church.
+Many of these conversos became very successful in their professions and achieved high positions in the state.
+However, many of them continued to practice their faith in secret, and they were called disparagingly Marranos or pigs.
+The Church was aware that many conversos were insincere in their conversion to Christianity and that this was a threat to the Church. in 1478 they initiated the Inquisition, the aim of which was to ferret out conversos still practicing Judaism, and they were subjected to torture and death.

 Gracia Mendes Nasi was from a converso family.
 Gracia is Portuguese for Grace (Hannah in Hebrew) and Nasi was her family name.
 The Christian name she used was Beatrice de Luna.
 Her family was originally from Spain but fled to Portugal when Jews were expelled from Spain in 1492.
 Five years later, and while still in Portugal, her family converted to Catholicism.